‘The heart and soul of the Senate’: Committees explained

 Can committees operate when the Senate is not in session?

-When a parliamentary session ends, so does committee work — with two exceptions.
+When a parliamentary session ends, so does committee work — with three exceptions.
 The Standing Committee on Internal Economy, Budgets and Administration continues to manage the administration of the Senate even when Parliament is prorogued or dissolved.
-Members of the Standing Committee on Ethics and Conflict of Interest for Senators are also allowed to hold meetings.
+Members of the Standing Committee on Ethics and Conflict of Interest for Senators and the Standing Committee on Audit and Oversight are also allowed to hold meetings.

 Members of the Senate Committee on Human Rights hold a meeting in Halifax in 2018.